 Do you love raw, unfiltered, uncorrupted characters who define and play their own role, not the one created by the author?
 I do too.
 And Blackout is the first book that filled me with both dread and pride after only a few pages because the main protagonist, Stu, came to me raw, unprocessed, cynical, electrifying with thoughts and feelings and language that made me shudder at first but exhilarated for I knew at last I had stumbled upon that unique specimen of a character.

 About the Book

 Stu is experiencing a crisis like no other.
 Stirred by a swift moral, political, and philosophical awakening that is evoked by the sudden and unexpected tragic unravelling of his closest friends’ lives, he suddenly finds his comfortable humdrum middle-class existence as a doctor in South London anything but fulfilling.

-Narrated in the first person by Stu, this is a candid story about his journey to oblivion through the labyrinths of debilitating racial, class, and identity tensions that smoulders under the facade of a seemingly genial British society.
+Narrated in the first person by Stu, this is a candid story about his journey from a complex childhood to oblivion through a labyrinths of debilitating racial, class, and identity tensions that smoulders under the facade of a seemingly genial society.
 The fast-paced, raw, visceral narration reflects Stu’s state of mind.
-Clearly, he is a man running out of patience, out of time, and out of political correctness - not only in his life but in his writing and use of language.
+Clearly, he is a man running out of patience, out of time, and out of social appropriateness - not only in his life but in his writing and use of language.